Get the Right Care

 Have questions?
 We're here to help.

-For amounts of CAD 6,000 and less, we accept all forms of payment including credit card.
-The deadline for payment is one week before the date of surgery (for surgery) and, for minor interventions (such as gastroscopy), until the day before the procedure.
+For amounts of CAD 2,500 and under, we accept all methods of payment, including credit cards (except AMEX).
+The deadline for payment is two weeks before the date of the procedure (for surgery).
+For minor procedures (such as gastroscopy/colonoscopy), payment must be made approximately one week before the procedure.

 The liquid/preoperative diet is a low-calorie diet prescribed by your bariatric surgeon.
 The ultimate goal of this diet is to make you lose weight before surgery in order to reduce the risk of complications and the overall recovery time.
 Generally speaking, the duration of this diet can vary from 1 to 4 weeks.
 The specifics of the liquid/preoperative diet will be communicated to you during the preoperative interview with your nutritionist.